cpvrlab/SLProject_doc/onPaint.md

 How one frame gets painted
 ============

+As an example we start here at the outer shell of a desktop app using GLFW.
-The most outer onPaint routine gets called in the main event loop whenever the slUpadateAndRepaint returns true.
+The most outer onPaint routine gets called in the main event loop whenever the slPaintAllViews returns true.
 Repaints occurs therefore as fast as possible and only when needed.
 If nothing happens (no animation or camera move) no repaint is requested and energy can be saved.
 There is no timer involved.

+* **AppDemoMainGLFW::onPaint**:
+   * **AppDemoVideo::onUpdateVideo**
+      * Updates calibration during calibration process.
+      * Updates tracking if a tracker is used.
+      * Updates the video texture with the latest video frame if video is used.
-* **onPaint**:
+   * **SLInterface::slUpdateScene**
-   * **slUpdateAndPaint**: C interface function
       * SLScene::onUpdate:
-         * Return if not all views are finished.
          * 1) Calculate the frame time over all views.
-         * 2) SLInputManager::pollAndProcessEvents polls and processes the queued up user or device events.
+         * 2) SLInputManager::pollAndProcessEvents
-         * 3) SLAnimManager::update:
+         * 3) SLAnimManager::update: Updates all animations.
-            * All enabled node animations get updated by the elapsed time.
-            * Call SLSkeleton::updateAnimations for all enabled skeletons with the elapsed time.
-         * 4) Do all Augmented Reality (AR) Tracking using the live video feed.
-         * 5) SLNode::updateAABBRec called on the root node to resize the axis aligned bounding boxes of all nodes that have changed during animation.
+         * 4) SLNode::updateAABBRec updates the axis aligned bounding boxes of all nodes that have changed during animation.
+   * **SLInterface::slPaintAllViews**: C interface function
       * SLSceneView::onPaint called for every sceneview:
          * SLSceneView::draw3DGL
             * SLCamera::camUpdate updates any camera animation (smooth transitions)